 Timing matters, too.
-Don’t postpone the reward only until after achieving the big goal.
-Break the goal down into milestones.
-What will it take for you to get to that goal?
-Reward yourself at each accomplished milestone.
+Don’t postpone the reward until after achieving the big goal.
+Break the goal down into milestones by considering what it will take for you to get to that goal, and reward yourself at each accomplished milestone.
 If I am getting ready for a competition, I don’t wait until after the competition to reward myself.
 Rather, I build rewards into the process leading up to competition and after.

 Every day is a new day and deserves a fresh approach, a chance to focus on those “good” patterns.
 You’ll find that trying to replicate your positive experiences throughout the day will provide lasting motivation and excitement.

 At the end of your day, set aside 15 minutes to reflect on your “daily wins” and how they made you feel.
 How did they happen?
 Were they the result of good planning, strategy, interpersonal relationships or proper use of technology?
 When did you feel completely lost in the moment and truly engaged in what you were doing?
 Jot down some notes.
 Then look for ways to carry those feelings and positive behaviors during the following day.

 Over time, accentuating the positive becomes a habit, not just an overly sunny expression.
 You will be able to easily identify when you feel the strongest and most effective.